d12frosted/elpa-mirror/stable-melpa/compile-angel-readme.txt

 Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

-The compile-angel author used to be an auto-compile user, but several of his .el files were not being compiled by auto-compile, which caused Emacs to become slow due to the lack of native compilation.
-The author experimented for an extended and the result of those hours of research and testing became a package called compile-angel.
+The author of compile-angel was previously a user of auto-compile, but encountered an issue where several `.el` files were not being compiled by auto-compile, leading to Emacs performance degradation due to the absence of native compilation.
+After extensive experimentation and research, the author developed *compile-angel* as a result of these efforts.

 The compile-angel package was created to offer an alternative to auto-compile that guarantees all .el files are both byte-compiled and